iiglesiasg/codeChallengeWsockets/README.md

 However, this extension performs differently to the Telnet's way.
 This client is actually sending an HTTP update request to the server to set up a WebSocket connection.
 As Vertx toolkit provides the automation of these configurations and provides a set of useful handlers for code simplicity I have gone this way without acknowledging that the use of telnet would be affected as a testing tool.

 For load testing, the chrome extension is not valid.
 I googled again for a simple tool to generate the load test.
 At a first glance, nothing seems to be suitable for my use case, I need to create a stream of, randomly generated, 9 digit numbers.
 So, even if it is out of the scope, I made a Websocket client with Vertx that can be found in this repository.

+## Misc.

+I must confess that I don't feel confident with all the statements I made.
+I am more interested in the Kubernetes ecosystem and platform services in general.
+However, this challenge has given me the aims to improve and refresh some concepts and I took it seriously but for my own satisfaction to understand.